pwnall/chromeview-src/doc/vm-setup.md

 request if the script fails.

-If this is the first time the Chromium source code is downloaded and `$CHROMIUM_DIR` is defined, the directory at that path will be created and symlinked into `~/chromium`.
+If this is the first time the Chromium source code is downloaded and `$CRBUILD_DIR` is defined, the directory at that path will be created and symlinked into `~/chromium`.
 The source code can be moved around, as long as the symlink is updated.